 The first step to overcoming fear is admitting that it exists.
 Fear can be a very real and paralyzing force, particularly when it comes to making decisions for your small business.
 Whether you’re afraid of failure or simply don’t want to rock the boat, fear can prevent you from taking the actions necessary for success.

 So how do you overcome fear and make decisions for your business?
 Here are a few tips:

 - Acknowledge your fear.
 Recognizing that fear is present is the first step to overcoming it.
 Once you’ve identified the fear, you can start to address it.

 - Understand your fear.
 What is it about the decision that’s causing you to feel fear?
 Is it the potential for failure?
 The unknown?
 Once you understand your fear, you can start to address it.

 - Make a plan.
 Once you’ve identified and understood your fear, it’s time to make a plan.
 What are the steps you need to take to overcome your fear?
 What resources do you need as a small business owner?
 Who can help you?
 Making a plan will help you feel more in control and less afraid.

 - Take action.
 After you’ve made a plan, it’s time to take action!
 This is where the rubber meets the road.
 Taking action, even if it’s small, will help you overcome your fear and move closer to your goal.

-Making decisions for your business doesn’t have to be scary!
+However, making decisions for your business doesn’t have to be scary!
 By acknowledging, understanding, and addressing your fear, you can overcome it and make the decisions necessary for success.

 Small business owner problems are most often caused by FEAR alone.